LinReTraCe/LinReTraCe/README.md

 HDF5     = -I/opt/hdf5-1.13.1_gcc/include
 HDF5    += -L/opt/hdf5-1.13.1_gcc/lib -lhdf5_fortran -lhdf5hl_fortran
 ```
-The configuration can be checked via `make validate` and the compilation is done with `make`, creating the `bin` subfolder in which the binary `linretrace` will be moved into.
+The configuration can be checked via `make validate` and the compilation is done with `make linretrace`, creating the `bin` subfolder in which the binary `linretrace` will be moved into.
+An overview of validation, compilation, and testsuite is displayed via `make`.

 ## Workflow
 ![LinReTraCe workflow](https://github.com/LinReTraCe/LinReTraCe/blob/release/documentation/flowchart.png?raw=true "LinReTraCe workflow")